WHMIS - Glossary - A-G

 Canadian Centre for Occupational Health and Safety (CCOHS) – an occupational health and safety information service with the mandate to promote workplace health and safety, and encourage attitudes and methods that will lead to improved worker physical and mental health.
 CCOHS provides a wide range of products and services, including free access to a large collection of factsheets on occupational health and safety topics.

 Carcinogenicity – hazardous products classified in this hazard class may cause cancer or are suspected of causing cancer.
-These products are liable to lead to cancer or increase the incidence of cancer.
+Carcinogenicity means the production of cancer or an increase in the incidence of cancer occurring after exposure to a mixture or substance.

-CAS Registry Number – the Chemical Abstracts Service Registry Number.
-This identification number is assigned to a chemical by the Chemical Abstracts Service, a division of the American Chemical Society.
+CAS Registry Number –the Chemical Abstracts Service Registry Number.
+This identification number that contains up to 10 digits is assigned to a chemical by the Chemical Abstracts Service, a division of the American Chemical Society.
+The CAS number is a unique identifier that designates only one substance.

 Ceiling (C) – See Occupational exposure limit values.